There are special options to explore when considering insurance for a car someone else drives, or for a car not in your name.

 Research your state’s policies on “gifting” a vehicle, so the title can be completely transferred to you.

-One of the best options you have is asking the original owner of the vehicle to add you as a driver to their current auto policy.
+One of the best options you have is to ask the original owner of the vehicle to add you as a driver to their current auto policy.
 This is a great option for families.
 When a teenager starts driving and will be using their parents’ or another family member’s car, they should be added to their policy.
-This solution works when each driver is living in the same household.
+This solution works when each motorist is living in the same household.